tethysplatform/tethys/docs/installation/linux_and_mac.rst

 1. Download and Run the Installation Script
 -------------------------------------------

+Run the following commands from a terminal to download and run the Tethys Platform install script.

-For systems with `wget` (e.g. Debian derivatives like Ubuntu):
+For systems with `wget` (most Linux distributions):

 .. parsed-literal::

       $ wget \https://raw.githubusercontent.com/tethysplatform/tethys/|branch|/scripts/install_tethys.sh
       $ . install_tethys.sh

-For Systems with `curl` (e.g. Mac OSX, and RedHat derivatives like CentOS or Fedora):
+For Systems with `curl` (e.g. Mac OSX and CentOS):

 .. parsed-literal::